Basmabel/PLD-Compilateur/README.md

 # `ifcc` : Compiler for a subset of the C language

 ## 1. Abstract
 This document details how to use the ifcc compiler. `ifcc` is a compiler built to compile a subset of the C language, which we define in our `ifcc.g4` grammar.
-Our compiler translates the instructions in C language to `x86` assembly language
+Our compiler translates the instructions in C language to `x86` assembly language, and has been written with the framework `Antlr4` with the C++ langage.
+It has been constrcuted through an agile project management with short sprints.

 ## 2. Team Members
 - ALAMI Meryem : meryem.alami-kasri@insa-lyon.fr